MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. On the **contoso.org** private DNS zone blade, in the **Settings** section, click **Virtual network links**

-1. Add a virtual network link with the following settings (leave others with their default values):
+1. Click **+ Add** to create a virtual network link with the following settings (leave others with their default values):

     | Setting | Value |
     | --- | --- |